Nursing, MS

 NUR 593 Applied Project (3)

 Students in the RN to MS in nursing bridge program complete 36 credit hours for this degree.
-In addition to fulfilling the requirements listed above, these students must complete NUR 552 Dynamics of Professional Nursing I (3) and NUR 553 Dynamics of Professional Nursing II (3) before starting the Master of Science curriculum.
-Proof of statistics completion with a C or better is required (applicants may be admitted to the program with a deficiency in statistics).
+In addition to fulfilling the requirements listed above, these students must complete NUR 552 Dynamics of Professional Nursing I (3) and NUR 553 Dynamics of Professional Nursing II (3) before starting the MS curriculum.
+Proof of statistics completion with a C or better is required (applicants may be admitted to the program with additional required coursework in statistics).

 Applicants must fulfill the requirements of both the Graduate College and the Edson College of Nursing and Health Innovation.